 You are here

 At the Humane Society of Utah (HSU) we LOVE to hear about animals that were adopted from us.
 In addition to brightening our days, success stories help others learn about adopting from the HSU and the emotions connected with adopted animals.

-Success Stories will be published on this website after review.
-By submitting this form, you are giving permission to the HSU to use your story and image(s) on our website and in other HSU publications, videos, and testimonials.
+Success Stories may be published on this website after review.
+By posting your pet's story to our group, you grant us permission to use your story and image(s) on our website and in other HSU publications, videos, and testimonials.

 My husband and I never imagined getting a cat since we both grew up having pet dogs.
 But as faith will have it, our two-year-old son is a "cat lover".
 Thanks to the Ikea stuff toy cat that he adores and his purring session with the FurReal friends Bootsie the cat.
 We tried to introduce him to dogs and puppies but his heart didn't sway.
 So when it came down to brainstorming for this year's Christmas present, we knew what to get him.